-This summer course includes 5 Modules, each with weekly deadlines at 11:59 p.m. on Sunday evenings.
+This course includes 5 Modules.
 You are required to complete 4 Modules (any 4-you choose your favorite topic or the most convenient topic).

 Each Module consists of a Power Point Lecture with Audio, a primary source (a document produced during the time period we are studying), and a reading.
 Your requirements for each Module are the same.
 For each Module you will take one Multiple Choice & True/False quiz based upon material from the Power Point lecture.
-You will make one 300-word-minimum original post on our discussion board about the primary source, as well as one 150-word-minimum reply post to a classmate's original comment.
-Finally, you will submit one 1,000-word-minimum essay answering a prompt question about the reading for that Module.
+You will make one 500-word-minimum original post on our discussion board about the primary source, as well as one 300-word-minimum reply post to a classmate's original comment.
+Finally, you will submit one 1,500-word-minimum essay answering a prompt question about the reading for that Module.